-This February celebrate Black History Month in Williamsburg, Yorktown and Jamestown with special programming and activities.
+This February, celebrate Black History Month in Williamsburg, Yorktown, and Jamestown with special programming, newly restored historic sites, and community events marking the 250th anniversary of the nation’s founding.

 Celebrate Black History Month in Greater Williamsburg